https://invisible-island.net/ncurses/man/

 names for termcap capabilities.
 These are available to other

-applications, although the hash-tables used by the terminfo and termcap
+applications, though the hash tables used by the terminfo and termcap

-The long terminfo capability names use a "f" (eff) in their names:
+terminfo stores capability names in arrays with an "f" (eff) in their

 Terminal Type